stereobooster/react-async-issue/README.md

 I expected that `Suspense` would solve this issue, because it suppose to pause rendering.
 So I hopped it will not flush placeholder while it waits for subcomponent to load.

-On the other side - I know that Suspense and asynchronouse rendering is not finished yet, so I hope it will be fixed in the future.
+On the other side - I know that Suspense and asynchronous rendering is not finished yet, so I hope it will be fixed in the future.

-Also tried following code (and it didn't help):
+### Unstable ConcurrentMode

+After poking around, it seems I found solution (which is marked as `unstable`).

 ```js
 const ConcurrentMode = React.unstable_ConcurrentMode;